 Scientists recognize two types of mixtures: homogeneous and heterogeneous.
 The latter is a mixture with a non-uniform composition.
 The individual substances that compose the heterogeneous mixture can be detected because they do not blend smoothly throughout.

-In fact, one can separate the heterogeneous mixture into their individual components through physical or chemical means.
+In fact, one can separate the heterogeneous mixture into its individual components through physical or chemical means.
 These mixtures always have more than one phase, with the composition varying from one region to another.

 Heterogeneous mixtures can further be divided into categories: